Loading...

 Biography

 Christopher Tin is a two-time Grammy-winning composer.
-His music has been performed and premiered in many of the world's most prestigious venues--Carnegie Hall, Lincoln Center, and the United Nations--and by ensembles diverse as the Royal Philharmonic Orchestra, Metropole Orkest, and US Air Force Band.
-His song "Baba Yetu", originally written for the video game Civilization IV, holds the distinction of being the first piece of music written for a video game ever to win a Grammy Award.
-He is signed to an exclusive record deal with Universal under their legendary Decca label, published by Concord and Boosey & Hawkes, and is a Yamaha Artist.
-He works out of his own custom-built studio in Santa Monica, CA.
+His music has been performed in many of the world's most prestigious venues - Royal Albert Hall, Sydney Opera House, Carnegie Hall, Lincoln Center, Kennedy Center, Hollywood Bowl and the United Nations - and by ensembles as diverse as the Royal Philharmonic Orchestra, Metropole Orkest, Washington National Opera, Queensland Symphony Orchestra and US Air Force Band.
+His song "Baba Yetu", originally written for the video game Civilization IV, holds the distinction of being the first piece of music written for a video game ever to win a Grammy Award and features the legendary Soweto Gospel Choir.
+2024 saw the premiere of a new ending to Puccini’s Turandot written with playwright Susan Soon He Stanton commissioned and performed by Washington National Opera.
+He is signed to an exclusive record deal with Universal under the Decca label, is published by Concord and Boosey & Hawkes, and is a Yamaha Artist.
+He works out of his own custom-built studio in Santa Monica, California.

 Christopher Tin is a two-time Grammy-winning composer of concert and media music.
-Time Magazine calls his music 'rousing' and 'anthemic', while The Guardian calls it 'joyful' and 'an intelligent meeting of melody and theme'.
-His music has been performed and premiered in many of the world's most prestigious venues: Lincoln Center, Kennedy Center, Hollywood Bowl, the United Nations, and Carnegie Hall, where he had an entire concert devoted to his music.
-He has also been performed by ensembles diverse as the Royal Philharmonic Orchestra, National Symphony Orchestra, Metropole Orkest, and US Air Force Band.
+His music has been performed and premiered in many of the world's most prestigious venues: Royal Albert Hall, Sydney Opera House, Lincoln Center, Kennedy Center, Hollywood Bowl, the United Nations and Carnegie Hall.
+Performers include the Royal Philharmonic Orchestra, National Symphony Orchestra, Metropole Orkest, Queensland Symphony Orchestra and US Air Force Band, alongside Washington National Opera, Danielle de Niese, Ewa Plonka and Frederica von Stade.

-His song "Baba Yetu", a Swahili setting of The Lord's Prayer, is a modern choral standard, fusing together infectious melody and gospel rhythms with complex modulations and soaring orchestration.
-It was the winner of the 2011 Grammy Award for Best Instrumental Arrangement Accompanying Vocals, and is one of the all-time best-selling choral octavos for Alfred Publishing, as well as being one of the most frequently performed contemporary choral pieces.
-Originally written as the theme song for the video game Civilization IV, its place in history was cemented when the Guinness Book of World Records recognized it as the first piece of music written for a video game ever to win a Grammy.
-It's also one of the only pieces of video game music, or contemporary choral music, to transcend into pop culture.
+His song "Baba Yetu", a Swahili setting of The Lord's Prayer originally written for the video game Civilization IV, is a modern choral standard, and the first piece of music written for a video game ever to win a Grammy Award.
 It's been licensed for use by groups ranging from Premier League Football to the Vatican.
 Two different contestants performed it in the same season of America's Got Talent.
 It was even a question on the legendary game show Jeopardy!

-Tin is signed to an exclusive record deal with Universal under their DeccaGold and Decca Records US labels, and is a Yamaha Artist.
-His publishing is represented by Concord, and his sheet music is represented by Boosey & Hawkes.
-He works out of his own custom-built studio in Santa Monica, CA.
+Tin is signed to an exclusive record deal with Universal under their legendary Decca label, published by Concord and Boosey & Hawkes, and is a Yamaha Artist.
+He works out of his own custom-built studio in Santa Monica, California.

 Tin's self-released albums have also achieved considerable acclaim.
 His debut album, the multi-lingual song cycle Calling All Dawns, won him a second Grammy in 2011 for Best Classical Crossover Album, and his follow-up release The Drop That Contained the Sea debuted at #1 on Billboard's classical charts, and premiered to a sold-out audience at Carnegie Hall's Stern Auditorium.
 His third album To Shiver the Sky also debuted at #1, and was funded by a record-breaking Kickstarter campaign that raised $221,415, smashing all previous classical music crowdfunding records.
 His fourth album, The Lost Birds, is a collaboration with acclaimed British vocal ensemble VOCES8, and was nominated for a Grammy Award in 2023.

-Tin is signed to an exclusive record deal with Universal under their DeccaGold and Decca Records US labels, and is a Yamaha Artist.
+Tin is signed to an exclusive record deal with Universal under their Decca Gold label, and is a Yamaha Artist.
 His publishing is represented by Concord, and his sheet music is represented by Boosey & Hawkes.

 His film work includes songs and additional music for feature films Crazy Rich Asians, Sausage Party, X2: X-Men United, and Hoodwinked Too: Hood vs Evil; and scores for Suddenly Seventeen, Tess, Dante's Inferno and Dead Space: Aftermath.
 His game work includes his critically acclaimed music for Civilization IV and Civilization VI, PGA Tour 2K21, Old World, Offworld Trading Company and Karateka.
 He also co-created the startup sound for the original Microsoft Surface computing platform.